CodeToCommunicate/CoCoLessons/03_git_part_1.md

 # Introduction to Git and GitHub | Introducción a Git y GitHub

-In this opportunity we will learn the basics of what Git and Github are.
+In this lesson we will learn the basics of what Git and Github are.
 You will understand what version control is and why it is important to use it.

 This lesson is based on the [Version Control with